HackSecret/Spring-2023/SPONSOR-CHALLENGES.md

+### Blizzard Finance

+- FlashFreeze Loans: A flash loans contract on Blizzard Finance with dynamic interest rates based on collateral LP value.
+The rate starts at the lender's set amount and adjusts as collateral value changes, with a set floor.
+- PermaFrost Perpetuals: Develop a perpetuals contract for seamless long and short trading on the Blizzard Finance platform.
+- Subzero Lending: Build a lending contract that deposits LP tokens into the Blizzard vault and allows users to borrow against it.
+Funds should be locked for the loan term.
+- IceBound Options: Create an options contract on Blizzard Finance, enabling users to hedge risks or speculate on asset prices.
+Use pricing directly from Blizzard Vault.

 ### Shade Protocol

 ##### Tier 1: Attract developers to Secret Network as potential hires; incentivize developers to build full products for Shade Protocol